fre-hu/mdarray/DESIGN.md

 When there is no metadata, a reference to `Slice` points to the array elements and not to the metadata structure.
 This is handled automatically depending on the size of the metadata.

+The owned `Array` type contains a buffer where the type is selected based on the shape type.
+If all dimensions are constant-sized, `StaticBuffer` is used that stores elements inline.
+If at least one dimension is dynamically-sized, `DynBuffer` is used with heap allocation.

 ## Array view and expression types